-Should the board nevertheless opt for the combination of functions, it must provide a detailed and substantial justification.
-Indeed, exceptional circumstances, such as the unexpected departure of the CEO or a crisis, may warrant the combination of functions for a limited period of time.
+Should the board nevertheless opt for the combination of functions, it must provide a detailed and substantial justification for this situation, which should be considered temporary.

 When there is combination of functions, the board must take steps to offset such concentration of power.
 In particular, the Chairman/CEO must not be a member of any key committee.